gogovlas/robo-rig/README.md

-# robo-rig
+# Robot Rig
-An animated robot with OpenGL
+An animated robot with openGL and glut libraries.
+Creates a rig (skeleton hierarchy tree), draws a robot, then offers pre-programmed animations for demonstrational purposes.
+Animations include the best Gangnam Style ever seen by human kind.